 - The notorious terrorist Carlos the Jackal's real name is Ilyich Ramírez Sánchez.
 That translates into "son of Elijah, son of Ramiro, son of Sancho."
 Now whose son he is?
 His father (José Altagarcia Ramírez-Navas) and his mother (Elba Maria Sánchez), and he and his brothers were named after Vladimir Lenin.

 - Ancient Rome had a naming convention known as filiation, in which an individual's full name included the name of his father, his grandfather, and (sometimes) the voting tribe he belonged to.
 Considering that most Roman males drew from a very shallow pool of first names, this could help distinguish a man on official records from his identically-named third cousin.

-- The "Mac" in Scottish surnames means son.
+- The "Mac" in Scottish and Irish surnames means son.